 INTRODUCTION — Precipitation of crystals of calcium pyrophosphate dihydrate (CPP) in connective tissues may be associated with several clinical syndromes, but is sometimes asymptomatic.
-The consequences of CPP deposition include an acute and chronic inflammatory arthropathy and radiographic calcification, and constitute the spectrum of calcium pyrophosphate crystal deposition (CPPD) disease [1-3].
+The consequences of CPP deposition include acute inflammatory arthritis, inflammatory and degenerative chronic arthropathies, and radiographic cartilage calcification and constitute the spectrum of calcium pyrophosphate crystal deposition (CPPD) disease [1-3].

 The clinical manifestations and diagnosis of CPPD disease are discussed here.
 The pathogenesis and etiology of this disorder and the treatment of CPPD diseases are discussed separately.
 (See "Pathogenesis and etiology of calcium pyrophosphate crystal deposition (CPPD) disease" and "Treatment of calcium pyrophosphate crystal deposition (CPPD) disease".)

 TERMINOLOGY — The names traditionally used for calcium pyrophosphate dihydrate (CPP) crystal deposition (CPPD) diseases include pseudogout, chondrocalcinosis, and pyrophosphate arthropathy.
-Based upon a review of the relevant literature, a European League Against Rheumatism (EULAR) consensus panel suggested alternative terminology and reviewed diagnostic approaches to these conditions and the evidence supporting these approaches .
-The term “calcium pyrophosphate crystal deposition”, which is abbreviated as ‘CPPD, is proposed by the EULAR task force as the umbrella term for all instances of calcium pyrophosphate crystal occurrence.
-The clinical syndromes and findings implied by the traditional terms and their limitations, together with the nomenclature proposed by EULAR, include:
+Based upon a review of the relevant literature, however, a European League Against Rheumatism (EULAR) consensus panel suggested alternative terminology (see 'Clinical manifestations' below); the panel also reviewed diagnostic approaches to these conditions and the evidence supporting these approaches .
+In view of its wider acceptance in the literature since the introduction of this terminology in 2011, we will place primary emphasis here on the EULAR task force terminology , in which the term "calcium pyrophosphate crystal deposition" (abbreviated as "CPPD") is proposed as the umbrella term for all instances of calcium pyrophosphate crystal occurrence.

 ●Pseudogout – Pseudogout accurately describes acute attacks of CPPD-induced synovitis, which clinically resemble acute attacks of urate gout.
 However, the majority of individuals with CPPD never experience such episodes, and the range of clinical events characterizing gout and CPPD disease extend well beyond those that characterize acute gouty arthritis.
-The EULAR consensus panel thus prefers the term “acute calcium pyrophosphate (CPP) crystal arthritis” instead of pseudogout.
+For these reasons, the EULAR consensus panel prefers the term "acute calcium pyrophosphate (CPP) crystal arthritis" instead of pseudogout.

-Notably, however, the use of the term “pseudogout” has also been used more broadly to direct attention to the shared clinical features of the two major crystal-induced arthritides (gout and pseudogout) that are seen much less commonly in other joint diseases, such as rheumatoid arthritis (RA) or spondyloarthritis; these features include recurrent, usually monoarticular, flares of inflammatory arthritis that are self-limited in duration and most often resolve completely.
-Thus, retention of the diagnostically useful concept of a shared clinical profile of crystal-induced arthritis has merit, as does the mandate to distinguish gout from pseudogout with respect to therapeutic approaches, and it is likely that the term “pseudogout” will persist.
+Notably, however, the use of the term "pseudogout" has also been used more broadly to direct attention to the shared clinical features of the two major crystal-induced arthritides (gout and pseudogout) that are seen much less commonly in other joint diseases, such as rheumatoid arthritis (RA) or spondyloarthritis.
+These features include recurrent, usually monoarticular, flares of inflammatory arthritis that are self-limited in duration and most often resolve completely.
+Retention of the diagnostically useful concept of a shared clinical profile of crystal-induced arthritis has merit, as does the mandate to distinguish gout from pseudogout with respect to therapeutic approaches.
+Thus, use of the term "pseudogout" for acute CPP crystal arthritis will likely persist.

 ●Pyrophosphate arthropathy – Pyrophosphate arthropathy is the term sometimes used for the joint diseases or radiographic abnormalities accompanying CPP crystal deposition.
-Although this name has little justification in terms of the pathologic anatomy of the disorder, evidence of aberrant inorganic pyrophosphate metabolism in the pathogenesis of CPPD disease (see "Pathogenesis and etiology of calcium pyrophosphate crystal deposition (CPPD) disease") may legitimize use of this term.
+Although this name has little justification in terms of the pathologic anatomy of the disorder, evidence of aberrant inorganic pyrophosphate metabolism in the pathogenesis of CPPD disease may legitimize use of this term.
+(See "Pathogenesis and etiology of calcium pyrophosphate crystal deposition (CPPD) disease".)

 ●65 to 74 years – 15 percent